 Note, that omitting the switch “AMI” assumes working in a conventional single-input mode which may result in undesired treatment of wildcards.

 In AMI mode, the names of output, log and problem files could not be individually specified.
 Instead, they are formed, for each of multiple inputs, by appending the file name with suffixes “.txt”, “.log” and “.prb”.
-However, to partially mimic the behavior of inchi-1 in conventional single-input mode, three additional command line options are introduced (see section “Availability of InChI software options”, Table 6).
+However, to partially mimic the behavior of inchi-1 in conventional single-input mode, three additional command line options are introduced (see section “Availability of InChI Software options”, Table 6).
 They allow one to redirect the output to stdout, log to stderr, as well as to suppress creation of problem files.

 Examples (Windows, Linux):